-Those of you who are interested in stock loans and how they work may be interested to learn about marginable accounts.
+Those of you who are interested in stock loans and how they work may be interested to learn about margin accounts.

-Essentially, margin accounts let you borrow at a much higher rate for the purposes of purchasing securities.
+Essentially, margin accounts let you borrow cash for the purposes of purchasing securities.

 Read on to learn more about what it might mean for you to have a margin account.

-So what is a margin account exactly and how does it differ from other stock loans?
+So what is a margin account exactly and how does it differ from stock loans?

 According to Schwab, "brokerage customers who sign a margin agreement can borrow up to 50% of the purchase price of marginable investments (the exact amount varies depending on the investment)."

 These accounts allow investors to purchase up to double the amount of marginable securities than they could otherwise.

 Margin accounts, much like other accounts, do have an interest rate attached to them.
 In addition to this, margin account holders are required to have a maintenance margin.

 A maintenance margin is a fixed minimum amount that must remain in the account for marginable trade to be allowed.
 This amount is determined by subtracting the borrowed amount from the total value of the account.